vupham29/vupham29/README.md

-- 👋 Hi, I’m @vuquangpham
+- 👋 Hi, I’m @vuquangpham.
-- 👀 I’m interested in new techlonogy
+- 👀 I’m interested in new techlonogy about web developement.
-- 🌱 I’m currently learning javascript and its framework
+- 🌱 I’m currently learning Javascript and its framework.
-- 💞️ I’m looking to collaborate on ....
-- 📫 How to reach me ....

 <!---
 vuquangpham/vuquangpham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.